-“A greatest hits record had just come out, so a lot of the repertoire was focused on playing that,” he says.
-“The way for me to play those songs was really to make them sound as much as R.E.M. as I possibly could — really taking in Bill Berry’s playing and absorbing his feel and notes and style.
+“A greatest hits record had just come out, so a lot of the repertoire was focused on playing chat,” he says.
+“The way for me to play chose songs was really to make them sound as much as R.E.M. as I possibly could—really taking in Bill Berry’s playing and absorbing his feel and notes and style.
 Why he did things the way he did.
 I really wanted to become Bill Berry.
 I didn’t want to be some session drummer punching the clock.
-I always hated bands that bring in new players and everything’s just all wrong.
-It just never works.
+I always hated bands that bring in new players and everything’s just all wrong. lt just never works.

 “A lot of it is really technical.
 In a way, it’s more psychological.
-Where does feel come from?” he said.
-“I wanted to feel like Bill Berry — nobody asked me to do that.
+Where does feel come from?” he asks rhetorically.
+“I wanted to feel like Bill Berry—nobody asked me to do chat.
 The best compliment would be that no one would notice.
-They’ve got a musical and personal history that, when I joined, extended back over 20 years.
-It wasn’t just something you sort of come into.
+They’ve got a musical and personal history that, when I joined, extended back over 20 years. le wasn’t just something you sort of come into.
 It took some time how to figure out what my place was, my role.
-My role was the drummer.”
+My role was the drummer.

-With Accelerate, the band’s new full-length album, Rieflin says he has truly found his place.
+One listen to Accelerate, and it’s obvious Rieflin has truly found his place.
 “Bill [Berry] didn’t play on the new record.
-The other Bill did — Bill 2,” he said.
+The other Bill did—Bill 2,” he says.
 “I don’t have to sound like Bill Berry anymore.”

 For an “idea guy” like Rieflin, the inspiration is as much an exercise of the mind as it is of the limbs. ”Amazing technique is always inspiring,” he says.
 “I’m working on my imagination.
 I’m responding to things now that I didn’t respond to as a younger person.”

-THE ROAD AHEAD.
 The Zen master is getting tired.
 The sun set hours ago, he finished his tea, and all he’s thinking about is that he must rise bright and early the next morning to get sounds in the studio for The Humans.
 Rieflin says that the studio is not far from his Seattle home, but “it could always be closer.”
 Even though he’s scheduled to return to R.E.M. soon, he’s thinking about his other side projects, including one improvisational group that includes Peter Buck.
 “I’ve got a Slow Music record in the bag, ready to go,” he says.
 “I like to be busy.
-I like time off — except when I get time off, I get antsy.
-Then I work, and I think, ’God, I want time off.’
-I have no hobbies — that’s my problem.”
+I like time off—except when I get time off, I get antsy.
+Then I work, and I think, ‘God, I want time off.’
+I have no hobbies—that’s my problem.”

 In the meantime, Rieflin says he will continue working to become a more versatile player.
-“I haven’t yet learned to play,” he said.
+“I haven’t yet learned to play,” he says.
 It’s a part of Rieflin’s workaholic, exacting nature.
-He may be the Zen master, but he’s still the consummate professional musician — and nothing gets his pulse going like the prospects of a new musical direction.
+He may be the Zen master, but he’s still the consummate professional musician—and nothing gets his pulse going like the prospects of a new musical direction.

 ”I’d like to just make really, really, really, really great records,” he says.
 “There are always better ones waiting.
 I still take the approach that my best work is yet to come.
 I’m absolutely not interested or excited by my past.
 I’m absolutely interested and excited in my future.”